Humira Prefilled pen (antirheumatoid arthritis medicines)

 - Increased heart rate

-- Viral infections (including influenza, cold sore blisters, chicken pox and shingles)
+- Viral infections (including the flu, cold sore blisters, chicken pox and shingles)

 The above list includes the more common side effects of Humira.
 They are usually mild and short-lived.

 There have been cases of certain kinds of cancer in patients taking Humira or other TNF blockers.
 People with more serious rheumatoid arthritis that have had the disease for a long time may have a higher chance of getting a kind of cancer that affects the lymph system, called lymphoma, or that affects the blood, called leukaemia.
 If you take Humira your risk may increase.
 On rare occasions, a specific and severe type of lymphoma has been observed in patients taking Humira.
-Some of those patients were also treated with azathioprine or 6- mercaptopurine.
-In addition very rare cases of skin cancer have been observed in patients taking Humira.
+Some of those patients were also treated with azathioprine or 6-mercaptopurine medicines that stop your body's immune system defence mechanism.
+In addition cases of skin cancer have been observed in patients taking Humira.
 If new skin lesions appear during or after therapy or if existing lesions change appearance, tell your doctor.

 There have been cases of cancers other than lymphoma in patients with a specific type of lung disease called Chronic Obstructive Pulmonary Disease (COPD) treated with another TNF blocker.
 If you have COPD, or are a heavy smoker, you should discuss with your doctor whether treatment with a TNF blocker is appropriate for you.